The Art of Making Perfect Tacos at Home

-Fry the tortillas one at a time by laying each into the oil for about 15 to 20 seconds on each side, until it's lightly browned and starting to crisp slightly but is still flexible.
+Fry the tortillas one at a time by laying each into the oil for about 15 to 20 seconds on each side, until lightly browned and starting to crisp slightly but still flexible.
 Use metal tongs to flip and remove the tortillas.
-Lay the fried tortillas flat onto paper towels as you work, giving each a decent sprinkling of salt while it's still hot.
+Lay the fried tortillas flat on paper towels as you work, giving each a decent sprinkling of salt while it's still hot.
 Complete this pre-frying with all of the tortillas for the meal.
 It's ok if they cool for awhile, since you'll be frying them again.

 You can stack up the paper towels and tortillas in layers to save space.
 Add oil to the pan if necessary to prevent overheating and smoking.
-When you're done frying, pour off most of the oil into a can or mug (pouring oil down the drain can result in a call to your local plumber), for throwing out when it cools.
+When you're finished frying, pour off most of the oil into a can or mug (pouring oil down the drain can result in a call to your local plumber), for throwing out when it cools.
 Leave a bit of oil in the pan (or add new) for standard lubrication, and return the pan to the heat when you're ready to make the tacos.

 Fill and Pan-Fry the Tacos